This is a highly subjective and selective list of resources I have found useful or inspirational.

 Zero Draft Thirty.
 Another Scott Myers initiative, based around writing sprints and getting to a draft in 30 days, ZD30 also provides a global community of serious (professional and aspiring) writers who are supportive and share well.
 There are often announcements of new scripts for educational download in this group across both feature and television formats.

+Facebook can be a wild ride.
 For a list of the communities to avoid, email me.

 Blogs and Sites